VictorLaraL/Django_Api_template/README.md

 Later configure your github actions, in .github folder, if you configure your Docker Hub credentials you only check if variabes are correct in the checks.yml file.

-You only need to repo and configure your actions like this:
+## User configurations

-  *
+If you need configure a user specific lables the conf of user is ready to use, only you need to quit the comment and makemigrations.